brownsys/paralegal-osdi-2025-artifact/README.md

 ## Setup and Installation

 **If this artifact was provided to you as a docker container, you may skip this section.**

+Installation commands for packages in this section are going to assume you are using Ubuntu Linux.
+Adjust accordingly for your OS.

 This artifact leverages git submodules so you must clone with `--recursive` or run `git submodule update --init --recursive` after cloning.